 Program participants represent a spectrum

-of organisation and sectors, geographic regions and nationalities, and
+of businesses and sectors, geographic regions and nationalities, and

 areas of expertise.
 The unifying theme is a broad base of employees and

-recognition of their critical role in humanitarian policy and practice,
+recognition of their critical role in managing psychology and behaviour

-experienced leaders who are responsible for effective humanitarian
+experienced leaders who are responsible for managing psychology and

-assistance and protection within and outside their organisation.
+conflict, crisis, and disaster within their organisation.
+Participants

-Participants hail from a variety of organizations—both young and
+hail from a variety of organizations ”both young and established

-implementation.
-The program is open to senior executives from a variety
+conflict and disaster.
+The program is open to senior executives from a

 operations, human resources, finance, and marketing.
 These leaders,

-the inter-relationship of assistance and protection. may include:
+situations of conflict, crisis, and disaster may include: